-Sanja Potgieter-Vermaak, the current chair of NWAD, visited South Africa in August 2016 and during her visit hosted an outreach activity under NWAD and Manchester Metropolitan University (MMU) banners.
+Sanja Potgieter-Vermaak, a NWAD committee member and MMU staff member, visited South Africa in August 2016 and during her visit hosted an outreach activity under NWAD and MMU banners.
 With the assistance of Professor Herman Potgieter, representing MMU and the University of the Witwatersrand, an event was held at a school aftercare centre located in suburban Johannesburg.